-How do I access the most up-to-date information regarding New Student Summer Orientation and Welcome Weekend?
+How do I access the most up-to-date information regarding New Student Summer Orientation?

 Do I have to attend Summer Orientation?

-Do my parents, family or guardians have to come to Summer Orientation with me?
+Do my parents, family, or guardians have to attend the Summer Orientation virtual sessions with me?

-We encourage all parents and family members to participate in the Parent & Family track of Summer Orientation and Welcome Weekend to learn about the resources available to students and to them as families who will inevitably support and guide their student from home.
+We encourage all parents and family members to participate in the virtual keynote sessions and G.A.T.O.R.S.
+Fair to learn about the resources available to students and to them as families who will inevitably support and guide their students from home.